dcieslak/randomtest.net/README.txt

 LICENSE

-It's GPLv2 source code license - if you sell your software with my source code included you have to make all your source code public as I do.
+It's LGPLv3 source code license - you can embed RandomTest probes with your proprietary software with no restrictions.
+If you modify RandomTest source code directly you have to publish your changes.

-Of course you may use randomtest freely to increase your codebase quality.
+Of course you may use RandomTest freely to increase your codebase quality.
 Extend/change it as you wish.

 Other licensing options: please, contact me for details: